-The purpose of this project was to simulate a real-world design sprint in designing an app from scratch.
+The purpose of this project was to simulate a real-world, week long design sprint for designing an app.
 This project was part of Intro to UXD course at Rutgers University.
-This project was designed in a week.
 We were given a Request for Proposal from UN supporting its "One For All" sustainable development goals.
 We were required to come up with a solution to engage college students in various social causes.

 My Role: Prototyping, User testing and Re-Design

 The Challenge: Engaging students to involve in a social cause supported by United Nations.

 Strategy: We chose the cause “quality education” because it was something we were passionate about.

 1. To make college students aware of the facts about lack of education opportunities for the underprivileged.